 • Credit card fees are tax-deductible for business taxes, but individual or personal taxes are not eligible.

-• If you need to cancel any card payment, you must contact the card processor directly, not IRS.
+• If you need to cancel any card payment, you must contact the card processor directly, not the IRS.

 Maximizing Paying Taxes With Credit Cards

-Let's look at each method to maximize your credit card earning potential for paying IRS taxes.
+Despite the credit card transaction fees, paying IRS taxes with a credit card can be rewarding.
+Therefore, let’s look at each method to maximize your credit card earning potential for paying IRS taxes.

 Credit Card Fees Are Tax-Deductible For Business

-Unfortunately, credit card fees are not tax-deductible for individual or personal income taxes.
+However, please note that credit card fees are not tax-deductible for individual or personal income taxes.

-Meet the Minimum Spending Requirement For Credit Card's Signup Bonus
+Earn Credit Card’s Signup Bonus Rewards

-When you are in the miles and points hobby, you know that you have to spend thousands of dollars as part of the spending requirement to earn a big signup bonus on a credit card offer.
+When you are in the miles and points hobby, you know that you have to spend thousands of dollars as part of the spending requirement to earn a big signup bonus on a credit card offer

-• 8,000 Capital One Miles on the $4,000 tax bill (Venture X card earns 2 miles per dollar spent).
+• 8,000 Capital One Mile on the $4,000 tax bill (Venture X card earns 2 miles per dollar spent).

-• 75,000 signup bonus Capital One Miles.
+• 75,000 signup bonus Capital One Mile.

 In the end, you exchange $75 for 83,150 Capital One Miles.
 To simplify the math, let's say the total is 83,000 miles.
 These miles are Flexible Points that you can either redeem for statement credits ($830), travel through Capital One travel ($830), or transfer to frequent flyer miles for much better values in return that can exceed $830.

-Earn Bonus Miles & Points
+Earn Bonus Miles and Points

 Several credit cards offer rewards in cashback, miles, or points when you spend on the card.
 Paying taxes with that credit card will allow you to earn miles and points toward a dream vacation.